 Patent practitioners know that the time spent preparing paperwork before filing a new USPTO patent application is by no means insignificant.
-To produce a complete and compliant patent application, patent professionals must complete application datasheets, oaths, declarations, petitions, status claims, and other USPTO IDS forms.
+To produce a complete and compliant patent application, patent professionals must complete application datasheets, oaths, declarations, petitions, status claims, and other USPTO Information Disclosure Statement (IDS forms).
 Although each of these items can lead to plenty of extra hours in the office, in the eyes of many, the most notorious form–known for being both time-consuming and tedious to complete–is the Information Disclosure Statement.

 The Information Disclosure Statement, also known as an “IDS,” is a submission to the USPTO that lists all the prior art or other information that could impact an invention’s patentability.
 A patent applicant and all members substantially involved in the application have a duty to disclose material references of any type.
 These can include issued patents, patent applications, books, scientific journal articles, or any other type of documentation.
 The applicant has a “duty of candor” to submit all applicable information to the best of their knowledge, with no data intentionally unincluded.

 Because most patent applicants have a fair amount of research conducted before entering patent prosecution, an applicant could wind up with anywhere from a handful to dozens of references that must be meticulously listed on their IDS to fulfill their duty of disclosure.
 It is recommended to start the compilation of information as early on in the patent process as the later stages can create more complexity and cost in disclosure.
 Starting early and continuing to add documentation over a time period can save headaches and hassle.
 Then, early disclosure allows for the examiner to take the IDS forms into account.